 Grains, breads & cereals

-The Australian Dietary Guidelines recommend eating a wide variety of mostly whole grain and/or high fibre varieties of breads, cereals, rice, pasta, noodles, polenta, couscous, oats, quinoa and barley.
-Excluded are refined grain (cereal) food products with high levels of added sugar, fat (in particular saturated fat) and/or salt/sodium, such as cakes and biscuits.
+The Australian Dietary Guidelines recommend eating a wide variety of mostly whole grain and/or high fibre varieties of bread, cereals, rice, pasta, noodles, polenta, couscous, oats, quinoa and barley.
+Excluded are refined grain (cereal) food products with high levels of added sugar, fat (particularly saturated fat) and/or salt/sodium, such as cakes and biscuits.

 Whole grains vs processed (white) grains

 Whole grain foods are any foods that contain every part of the grain, including the outer layers, bran and germ.
 Processed, white grains have the bran removed which is where many of the nutrients are stored; they therefore, end up having less nutritional value than whole grains.
 It is possible to purchase fortified grains and cereals in which the lost nutrients have been replaced by the manufacturer.
 However, wholegrain foods are still the best option.

 For children, offer a variety of bread and cereals each day and choose predominately wholegrain products.
 The recommended daily serves for children and adolescents are shown below.
 It should be noted that the number of serves varies according to activity levels, age and health status.

 |2-8 years||9-11 years||12-13 years||14-18 years|

 - 1/2 medium (40g) roll or flat bread

 - 1/2 cup (75-120g) cooked rice, pasta, noodles, barley, buckwheat, semolina, polenta, bulgur or quinoa

 - 1/2 cup (120g) cooked porridge